 In addition, it is advisable to take out appropriate liability insurance (eg, building insurance or environmental liability insurance).
-Mostly, property damage is capped at around €70.000 to €100.000 under most insurance policies.
-Personal injuries are not covered.

-In order to limit personal liability, a legal entity with limited liability such as a limited liability company (Gesellschaft mit beschränkter Haftung) or a stock corporation (Aktiengesellschaft) may be established.
+In order to limit personal liability, there is the option to establish a legal entity with limited liability such as a limited liability company (or a stock corporation).